github/rest-api-docs-md/repos/{owner}/{repo}/actions/caches/get.md

 - `key` (string): An explicit key or prefix for identifying the cache
 - `sort` (string): The property to sort the results by. `created_at` means when the cache was created. `last_accessed_at` means when the cache was last accessed. `size_in_bytes` is the size of the cache in bytes.
 - `direction` (string): The direction to sort the results by.

+## Operation Description

+Lists the GitHub Actions caches for a repository.

+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.